WilliamDrt/Direttore/How_to_make_an_icon_pack.md

 	|->Normal.png`
 ```

 [Ctrl] + [I] to bring up the Icon Packs window.
-Click the 3 dots (...) button and navigate to your Icon Pack folder, for this example `"My First Icon Pack"`.
+Click the 3 dots (...) button and navigate to your Icon Pack folder, for this example "**My First Icon Pack**".
 Click on "Make Icon Pack".
 A message box will inform you on success or not.
-If everything was ok a new file named `"My First Icon Pack.drt-iconpack"` should be inside your pack folder.
-Move this file to `Desktop\YOUR-USERNAME\Documents\DrtFmngPreview\IconPacks` as explained in Change Icon Pack above.
+If everything was ok a new file named "**My First Icon Pack.drt-iconpack**" should be inside your pack folder.
+Move this file to **Desktop\YOUR-USERNAME\Documents\DrtFmngPreview\IconPacks** as explained in Change Icon Pack above.
 Close Icon Packs window (if still open) and re open it.
 You should be able to see your new icon pack on the list.

 ### Expanding our simple "My First Icon Pack"

-Let's go back to `My First Icon Pack\.mp3` folder.
-Save another image named `"CutOff.png"` size should be 64x64.
+Let's go back to "**My First Icon Pack/.mp3**" folder.
+Save another image named "**CutOff.png**" size should be 64x64.
 Cutoff image is for small icons and is optional, nevertheless  important, especially if your art has great detail.
 You can see example of cutoff icons in system's special folders like Downloads, where the full icon is a folder with an arrow pointing down, while the cutoff icon is just the arrow.

 Let's make another change.
-Rename `".mp3"` folder to `".mp3 .mp4  Audio"`.
+Rename "**.mp3**" folder to "**.mp3 .mp4  Audio**".
 Now the image inside that folder will be used for mp3 & mp4.
 Use a single space to separate multiple extensions, and a double space for comments.
 Packager will ignore everything after a double space (in this example the word "Audio" has two spaces in front of it).

 ### Packager Rules